Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 See [Azure Connector deleted content store]({% link microsoft-azure/latest/install/index.md %}#azure-connector-deleted-content-store) for more details.

-## Configuring multiple storage containers using Azure Connector
+## Configuring multiple storage containers

 Starting from version 1.2, the Azure Connector contains an Azure content store sample.
 If enabled, this adds `AzMultipleStorageContainers` as a third alternative for the Azure content store subsystems.

-Review the prerequisites in [Azure Connector content store subsystems](#azure-connector-content-store-subsystems) which introduces the Azure content store subsystems added in version 1.2.
+Review the prerequisites in [Azure Connector content store subsystems](#azure-connector-content-store-subsystems) which introduces the Azure content store subsystems.
 The out-of-the-box Azure subsystems have two possible types: Azure and AzureOnPrem.

 The Azure multiple storage containers sample is a new store subsystem that is based on the `storeSelectorContentStore`.
 The Store selector has two stores (instances of the Azure content store):